Cray-HPE/docs-sat/portal/developer-portal/install/SAT_Authentication.md

 ## SAT Authentication

 Initially, as part of the installation and configuration, SAT authentication is set up so sat commands can be used in later steps of the install process.
-The account used to authenticate with sat auth must be enabled in keycloak and must have the "admin" role assigned in the "shasta" client role.
+The admin account used to authenticate with `sat auth` must be enabled in Keycloak and must have its *assigned role* set to *admin*.
 For instructions on editing *Role Mappings* see _Create Internal User Accounts in the Keycloak Shasta Realm_ in the CSM product documentation.
 For additional information on SAT authentication, see _System Security and Authentication_ in the CSM documentation.